makkihrb/todo_list/README.md

 ## Credits

-This Project was made by ' Makki Harboub'
+This Project was made by ' Mekki Harboub'

 ## License